gohanko/yiikuochong.com/content/posts/hi-hive-reborn-reverse-engineering-part-1/index.md

 What this means is that we now have a base to reverse engineer the API used by the application.

-# Reversing the API
+# Reversing and mapping the API
 After a bit of searching, I found the following parts.
 It seems to be an object containing all the API domain, and paths.

 ![Image of API constants](./images/api_constants.png "Image of API constants")

 To implement the application, we only need to figure out some of the endpoints not all.

 The API endpoints relevant to us are:

-- Authentication
+- Endpoints for authentication
-- List courses & classes
+- Endpoints for listing courses & classes
-- Scanning QR
+- Endpoints for scanning QR codes

 With these, we can start mapping the needed endpoints and figure out what to pass to it.